wafercracker/wt-project/README.md

 # wt-project
-our webtech project for 3rd sem . . .very minimal but gets the job done {BTW I LOVE HOW GITHUB TELLS THE % OF LANGUAGES USED}
+our webtech project for 3rd sem . . .very minimal but gets the job done

 install node js